behnam-sudosu/behnam-sudosu/README.md

 - 👋 Hi, I’m @behnam-sudosu
-- 👀 I’m interested in Linux and DevOps Engineering
+- 👀 I’m interested in Linux and DevOps Engineering, C Programming Language
 - 🌱 I’m currently learning Lpic1, Lpic2, DevOps, c++
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me